Fulbright College of Arts and Sciences

 Fayetteville is a thriving community of 95,230 residents (2021 Census estimate).
 As the second largest city in Arkansas, Fayetteville provides all the resources and culture of a large city while maintaining a quality of life that remains true to its unique heritage.
-Fayetteville has something for everyone: Boutique shopping, a diverse culinary scene, historic neighborhoods, exciting nightlife, live music and fine arts, a nationally recognized public library, sporting events, community as well as national touring and Broadway theatre productions, and thousands of acres of park land for a wide range of outdoor activities.
+Fayetteville has something for everyone: boutique shopping, a diverse culinary scene, historic neighborhoods, exciting nightlife, live music and fine arts, a nationally recognized public library, sporting events, community as well as national touring and Broadway theatre productions, and thousands of acres of park land for a wide range of outdoor activities.

 Fueled by an amazing entrepreneurial spirit, Northwest Arkansas emerged from modest beginnings to become one of the nation's dynamic economic regions.
-Industry leaders such as Walmart, Tyson Foods, Simmons Foods, and J.B.
+Industry leaders such as Walmart, Tyson Foods, Simmons Foods and J.B.
 Hunt started in the region.
-The presence of those companies, a burgeoning startup culture and the university drives Northwest Arkansas’ economic growth.
+The presence of those companies, a burgeoning startup culture, and the university drives Northwest Arkansas’ economic growth.

 Position Overview and Key Responsibilities

-- Superior management, communication, interpersonal, budget, and strategic planning skills
+- Superior management, communication, interpersonal, budget and strategic planning skills

-- A successful record of academic leadership and executive experience such as serving as a department head/chair, assistant dean, associate dean, or dean
+- A successful record of academic leadership and executive experience

 - Experience working with diverse student populations and an ability to communicate with and understand the needs of students